 With origins reaching back almost 600 years, the old traditional Korean houses (called hanok) you’ll find in this former village will sweep you back to a long bygone era in Korea’s history.
 The narrow alleyways of Bukchon Hanok Village form what’s arguably Seoul most interesting quarter to explore.

->

-> Unlike many of the Korean folk villages around the country, this isn’t just a showpiece; Bukchon Hanok Village is a living neighbourhood that’s home to hundred of residents.
-Along the way, you’ll encounter shops, teahouses and cafés where you can stop to peruse or relax among the stunning scenery.
+Unlike many of the Korean folk villages around the country, this isn’t just a showpiece; Bukchon Hanok Village is a living neighbourhood that’s home to hundreds of residents.
+Along the way, you’ll encounter shops, teahouses, and cafés where you can stop to peruse or relax among the stunning scenery.

->

-> Should you crave a little more than just walking around, there’s a handful of museums and cultural centres in Bukchon Hanok Village.
+Should you crave a little more than just walking around, there are a handful of museums and cultural centres in Bukchon Hanok Village.
 One of the most popular stops is the Bukchon Traditional Crafts Centre.
-Get involved and try your hand at making traditional Korean stationary, ornaments, paper dolls or jewellery for something out of the ordinary.
+Get involved and try your hand at making traditional Korean stationary, ornaments, paper dolls, or jewellery for something out of the ordinary.

->

-> Ready to dig deeper into Bukchon Hanok Village?
+Ready to dig deeper into Bukchon Hanok Village?
 Hop onto one of these recommended Seoul tours:

 - World Cultural Heritage Tour: Explore some of Seoul’s most famous UNESCO sites on this fascinating half-day tour.
 Upgrade to the full-day option for an even stronger fix of Korean culture by visiting Suwon Hwaseong Fortress in the afternoon.